 Introduction

-The Council of Governors is composed of public governors (who are elected by the public members), staff governors (who are elected by the staff of the Trust) and appointed governors (who are nominated by our partnership organisations).
+The Council of Governors is composed of public governors (who are elected by the public members), Service User & Carer governors (who are elected by service user and carer members), staff governors (who are elected by the staff of the Trust) and appointed governors (who are nominated by our partnership organisations).

 The Council of Governors is chaired by our Trust Chair, Lynne Hunt.
 They meet four times a year and the meetings are open to the public.